nivikan/ExperimentalCapture/students/nivetha/project1.md

 #Thumb Prints, Prints, and More Prints
-##A project by Eric Yu and Nivetha
+##A project by Eric Yu and Nivetha Kannan

 --